pedroborgescruz/pedroborgescruz/README.md

 📫 How to reach me: pedroborgespc@gmail.com (personal inbox) or pcruz1@swarthmore.edu (college-affiliated inbox).

-🔭 I’m currently working on expanding a Transducer for Nheengatu, an endangered language spoken in the North of Brazil by around 14,000 people.
+🔭 I’m currently working on **expanding a Transducer for Nheengatu, an endangered language spoken in the North of Brazil by around 14,000 people.**

-💬 Ask me about Python, Graphic Design, Coding Games, Language Revitalization through Technology, Web Development.
+💬 Ask me about **Python, Graphic Design, Coding Games, Language Revitalization through Technology, Web Development**.